-Alex serves as an anti-racist trainer and facilitator.
-He is currently co-facilitating a two-year “Race, Diversity, and Pedagogy” workshop for theologians in the College Theology Society (2009-2011).
-Since 2008, he has served the Pax Christi USA Anti-Racism Team and its work to serve Pax Christi USA’s long-range goal of becoming an anti-racist, multicultural peace through justice organization and movement.
-In his work with Pax Christi, he has co-facilitated anti-racism trainings for the Pax Christi National Council and staff, for the Pax Christi national conference, and for many local Pax Christi groups.
-He frequently addresses issues of white privilege and racism with high school, college, and graduate school groups visiting New Orleans on Post-Katrina immersion trips.
+Alex serves as an anti-racist facilitator.
+He served the Pax Christi USA Anti-Racism Team (PCART) from 2008 through 2014.
+He has co-facilitated anti-racism workshops for the Pax Christi National Council and staff, for the Pax Christi national conference, and many local Pax Christi groups.
+He frequently addresses white complicity and racism with high school, college, and graduate school groups visiting New Orleans on post-Katrina immersion and service trips.

 He procured his Bachelor of Arts degree as a History major from the College of the Holy Cross and his theological degrees from Weston Jesuit School of Theology (Master of Divinity) and Loyola University Chicago (Ph.D. in theology with a specialization in social ethics).
 He brings over twenty years experience integrating spirituality and social justice advocacy, teaching, and scholarship addressing issues of white supremacy and economic injustice.
 He and his wife Kara recently celebrated their 27th anniversary and enjoy parenting two teens with their basset hound Harley.